FREQUENTLY ASKED QUESTIONS

 Any language, including those listed on this website, and indigenous languages.

 Must I be a poet or teacher to organize an event?

-No. We welcome the array of creative minds involved in caring for children including parents, guardians, caretakers, etc. However, we encourage that you involve or reach out to someone with poetry skills in order to maximise the impact of your event.
+No. We welcome the array of creative minds involved in caring for children, including parents, guardians, caretakers, etc. However, we encourage you to involve or reach out to someone with poetry skills to maximize your event’s impact.

 Can I raise funds to host WoChiPoDa event?

-Event organisers are requested to seek sponsorship from their networks to cover some or all expenses for the event e.g. renting venue, venue set up, poster production, stationery, hospitality, etc. Consequently, any monetary agreement made is a sole responsibility of the organizer and the potential donor alone.
+Event organizers are requested to seek sponsorship from their networks to cover some or all expenses for the event, e.g., renting a venue, venue set up, poster production, stationery, hospitality, etc. Consequently, any monetary agreement made is the sole responsibility of the organizer and the potential donor alone.

 Kindly note that WoChiPoDa is a non-profit initiative.
 We do not fund events however will contribute where we can.

 Yes.
-Poetry can contribute to relevant skills of reading and writing.
+Poetry can contribute to relevant skills in reading and writing.

 How does WoChiPoDa contribute towards global goals?

-Poetry as one of the literature genres has the potential to contribute towards the Sustainable Development Goal 4: Quality Education.
+As one of the literary genres, poetry can contribute to the United Nations Sustainable Development Goal 4: Quality Education.
 WoChiPoDa as an initiative is one potential tool to contribute towards this global goal.
-Because poetry can be a valuable tool in enhancing speaking, listening and communication.
-By organizing and/or participating in WoChiPoDa events, you are a child education ambassador.
+Reading and writing have to co-exist.
+For children, writing helps them to read, and reading prepares them to write.
+As such, poetry is a valuable tool that enhances children’s speaking, listening, and communication.
+You are a child education ambassador by organizing and/or participating in WoChiPoDa events.